code4mk/microservice-fastapi/order-service/README.md

   - **main.py**: Entry point for the FastAPI application.
   - **models**: Directory for defining data models, in this case, an order model.
   - **repositories**: Contains code for interacting with the database, in this case, an order repository.
-  - **routers**: Contains API routers, which define endpoints and route requests to the appropriate handlers.
+  - **api**: Contains API, which define endpoints and route requests to the appropriate handlers.
   - **services**: Contains business logic services, in this case, an order service.
   - **utils**: Directory for utility functions, such as database and Kafka utilities.
 - **main.py**: Another entry point for the application, possibly used for development or testing purposes.